 One of the expected short-term outcomes is enhanced awareness of the Training for Prevention participants about evidence-based mental health promotion and prevention practice.
 Also, it is expected that the Training for Prevention will improve the knowledge of Training participants about evidence-based mental health promotion and prevention practice, improve their skills of quality program development and skills of writing quality program proposals.
-Other assumptions are that the application of Preffi 2.0 in assessing the programs' quality will lead to the incorporation of effect predictors and evidence-based principles into the criteria for financing programs proposals.
+Other assumptions are that the application of Preffi 2.0 in assessing the programs' quality will lead to the incorporation of effect predictors and evidence-based principles into the criteria for financing programs proposed by NGOs.
+It is assumed that this will result in increased quality of written program proposals.